top of page

 Long-Term National Development Plan/Rencana Pembangunan Jangka Panjang Nasional (RPJPN)

-RPJPN for 2005-2025 is regulated under Law No. 17/2007.
-It is the elaboration of the national objectives enshrined in the Preamble of the 1945 Constitution, in the form of vision, mission, and the direction of national development.
-RPJPN is designed by MoNDP and will be discussed in the development planning conference.
-As part of good administration, the general public will also be consulted in the conference.
+RPJPN 2025-2045 is deliberated under Law 59/2024, as the elaboration of the national objectives enshrined in the Preamble of the 1945 Constitution in the form of a vision, mission, and the direction of Indonesia’s national development.[1]
+With the enactment of Law 59/2024, the RPJPN for 2025-2045 has been designated as the guideline for national development implementation.

 Long-Term Regional Development Plan/Rencana Pembangunan Jangka Panjang Daerah (RPJPD)